MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 - Is a cloud-based, unified, pre- and post-breach enterprise defense suite.
 It coordinates prevention, detection, investigation, and response across identities, endpoints, email, cloud apps, and their data.

 - Contributes to a strong Zero Trust architecture by providing threat protection and detection.
 It helps prevent or reduce business damage from a breach.
-For more information, see the [Implement threat protection and XDR](/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection) business sceanrio in the Microsoft Zero Trust adoption framework.
+For more information, see the [Implement threat protection and XDR](/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection) business scenario in the Microsoft Zero Trust adoption framework.

 <a name='microsoft-365-defender-components-secure-devices-identity-data-and-applications'></a>